-All lines on the track above the blue band shall be of uniform width between 4 and 6 cm.
+The longitudinal lines on the track above the blue band shall be of uniform width of 5cm.
+Perpendicular lines shall be 4 cm wide unless otherwise specified.

 - 2A1.
 The following shall be placed circumferentially around the track: - (a) The measurement line shall be black or white, to contrast with the track, and shall be placed with its inner edge 20 cm from the inner edge of the track.
 It shall be marked off at every 5 meters and numbered at every 10 meters going counterclockwise from the finish line.
-The official length of the track is to be measured on the inner edge of this line. - (b) The sprinters line shall be red and shall be placed with its outer edge 90 cm from the inner edge of the track. - (c) A blue band at least 20 cm wide shall be placed below the inner edge of the track all the way around. - (d) A stayers line is a blue line that is drawn at one third of the total width of the track or 2.45 meters (whichever is greater) from the inner edge of the track, the distance being measured from the inner edge of the stayer's line. - 2A2.
+The official length of the track is to be measured on the inner edge of this line. - (b) The sprinters line shall be red and shall be placed with its outer edge 90 cm. from the inner edge of the track. - (c) A blue band at least 50 cm wide, or 10% of the track width shall be placed below the inner edge of the track all the way around. - (d) A stayers line is a blue line that is drawn at one third of the total width of the track or 2.45 meters (whichever is greater) from the inner edge of the track, the distance being measured from the inner edge of the staver's line. - 2A2.
 The following lines shall be placed perpendicular to the inner edge: - (a) The finish line shall be black and placed in the middle of a 72 cm wide white strip for contrast. - (b) The 200 meter line shall be either black or white to contrast with the track and shall be placed 200 meters before the finish line.
 This line is used for sprint timing only. - (c) Two pursuit finish lines shall be red and located exactly in the middle of the two straights, even with each other, and shall extend from the inner edge halfway across the track. - (d) Where the starting lines for 3 km and 4 km pursuit events do not coincide with other markings, they shall be red and shall extend from the lower edge of the track to the sprinters line.